uiuc-focal-lab/llm-priming-attacks/README.md

 # LLM Priming Attacks

-This is the repository for our paper "Bypassing the Safety Training of Open-Source LLMs with Priming Attacks."
-You can also visit our project page at [http://llmpriming.focallab.org/](http://llmpriming.focallab.org/).
+This is the repository for our paper ["Bypassing the Safety Training of Open-Source LLMs with Priming Attacks."](https://arxiv.org/abs/2312.12321) You can visit our project page at [http://llmpriming.focallab.org/](http://llmpriming.focallab.org/).

 ## Table of Contents
 1. [Installation](#installation)